met4citizen/TalkingHead/README.md

 `ttsTrimEnd`| Trim the viseme sequence end relative to the end of the audio (shift in milliseconds).
 Default is `300`.
 `lipsyncLang`| Lip-sync language.
 Currently English `en` and Finnish `fi` are supported.
 Default is `fi`.
 `pcmSampleRate` | PCM (signed 16bit little endian) sample rate used in `speakAudio` in Hz.
 Default is `22050`.
+`modelRoot` | The root name of the armature.
+Default is `Armature`.
 `modelPixelRatio` | Sets the device's pixel ratio.
 Default is `1`.
 `modelFPS` | Frames per second.
-Note that actual frame will be lower than the set value.
+Note that actual frame rate will be a bit lower than the set value.
 Default is `30`.
 `cameraView` | Initial view.
 Supported views are `"full"`, `"upper"`  and `"head"`.
 Default is `"full"`.
 `cameraDistance` | Camera distance offset for initial view in meters.
 Default is `0`.
 `cameraX` | Camera position offset in X direction in meters.
 Default is `0`.